mnapoli/BlackBox/doc/adapters.md

 Remember to store the encryption key securely!

-To use this adapter, you will need to install the `phpseclib`.
-Add this to your composer.json:
+To use this adapter, you will need to install the `phpseclib`:

 ```json
 {